ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

  - breakout sessions/unconference
  - **coffee break**
  - breakout sessions/unconference
- - final wrap up talkThe curl.haxx.se web sitThe curl.haxx.se web sitee
+ - final wrap up talk
  - dinner (optional)

 Care should be taken to the fact that people will start to drop off Sunday afternoon.